MicrosoftDocs/ai-builder/ai-builder-docs/build-model.md

 1. In the left pane, select **AI Builder** > **Explore**.

 1. Select a custom model, and then select **Get started**.

-## Troubleshooting

-Make sure AI Builder has been enabled for your environment.
-Otherwise, you won't have access to AI Builder functionality.

 ## Next step